gwleuverink/runtime-css-scope/readme.md

 Below you see a html component with some terrible specificity creep Simply add a `<style>` tag somewhere in the document with an id.

-Then all you need to do is add a data-css-scope="style-tag-id" to the root node you are having trouble with.
+Then add a data-css-scope="style-tag-id" to the node the sheet should apply to.
 That's it!

 ``` html
 <div data-css-scope="style-tag-id" class="component">